ecila/HALblog/pages/participantDesign.md

 <!--more-->

 <h2> INSTIGATORS</h2>
+<p></p>
 <div class="row" id = "instigators">
   <div class="small-12 large-6 columns">
       <a href = "http://www.sussex.ac.uk/profiles/127749"><img src="{{site.urlimg}}p_eldridge.jpg"></a>
       <p></p>
       <h3>
-       Alice Eldridge
+       Alice Eldridge (PI)
       </h3>
       <i>
       Research Fellow in Digital Technologies, Sussex Humanities Lab, University of Sussex
       </i>
       <p></p>
       <p>
-      Alice Eldridge’s background in music, psychology, artificial life and AI informs interdisciplinary interests in the composition and decomposition of sonic environments in creative and biological systems.
-Her current work focuses on listening technologies   in ecological and musical settings.
-Current and recently funded projects include investigating the potential for computational analysis of the acoustic environments for biodiversity monitoring in the Ecuadorian Amazon, developing networked notation software to support ensemble music making and designing and building new feedback cellos.
+      Alice Eldridge is a musician and interdisciplinary researcher.
+A background in music, psychology (BSc), evolutionary and adaptive systems (MSc) and informatics (PhD) informs wide-ranging creative, technological and scientific interests in the composition and decomposition of sonic environments.
+Current and recently funded projects include ecoacoustic machine listening for biodiversity monitoring in the Ecuadorian Amazon, development of networked notation software to support ensemble music making for young people and a hybrid luthiery project designing and building an electro-acoustic feedback cello for generative and gestural improvisation.
+As a cellist she has performed internationally at the intersection of contemporary classical, improvised, folk and avant garde musics, including as one-quarter of award winning Collectress and is a vibrant member of Brighton and London free improv scenes.
+She have appeared on BBC radio 1 as a pop bassist, BBC radio 3 as a contemporary classical composer and free jazz cellist, BBC radio 4 as a soundscape ecologist and her field recordings feature on Janek Schaefer’s foundsoundscape.com.
+Her work in all domains is driven by a joy in the absorbing powers of listening and a fascination with technologies for broadening it’s range.

       </p>

   </div>